Table of Contents

 Berberine is known to inhibit several of these enzymes, particularly:

-• CYP2D6 and CYP2C9: These are involved in processing everything from painkillers to blood thinners.
+- CYP2D6 and CYP2C9: These are involved in processing everything from painkillers to blood thinners.
+CYP2C9 is especially relevant for those taking certain anti-inflammatory medications, as it plays a key role in their metabolism.

 When these enzymes are inhibited by berberine, the "clearance rate" of your prescription meds decreases.
 This means the side effects of your medication could become more frequent or severe.